sighjs/sigh/docs/writing-plugins.md

  ◉ lodash
  ◉ sigh-core
 ```
-Your github username/author and CI choices are remembered and used as the defaults next time you run this command.
+This will generate code for you according to the responses you provide, your github username/author and CI choices are remembered and used as the defaults next time you run `sigh -p`.

-It will then generate you scaffold for a plugin in the current directory according to the answers you give.

 To begin developing change to the directory containing your plugin and run sigh: